 While other students are testing, RC will be available to discuss water pumps, including how to rebuild, plumbing pitfalls to avoid, and answer any questions you have about the material covered.

 You pay $200 to reserve your seat when you sign up.
 The remaining $1000 is due two weeks before class or on the day of the class if you sign up last minute.

-Also, starting this fall, as one of their efforts to promote a higher quality product, the BBRSDA has launched a program to reimburse members 50% of taking an RSW Operator course.
+As one of their efforts to promote a higher quality product, the BBRSDA has launched a program to reimburse members 50% after taking an RSW Operator course.